9th8/up-to-date-real-world-haskell/13-data-structures.md

 ```
 ::::

-We didn\'t supply implementations for every function, but quite a few
+We didn't supply implementations for every function, but quite a few
 have been defined.
-Now let\'s define a few utility functions for working
+Now let's define a few utility functions for working
 with units.

 :::: captioned-content